Credibility in Second-Price Auctions: An Experimental Test: Experimental Results

 \subsection{Bidder Behavior}

-We begin by investigating bidding behavior.\footnote{The endowments of two bidders dropped below 0 tokens at some point during the experiment.
-Although both bidders continued to participate in the experiment, we exclude these two bidders from the data analysis.
-Importantly, the incentives of "bankrupt" bidders do not change in our experiment since any losses are deducted from their earnings in the post-experiment elicitation tasks.
-This feature of the experiment was common knowledge.} For the case of two risk-neutral bidders with values independently and uniformly drawn from $[0,100]$, the symmetric Perfect Bayesian Equilibrium (PBE) predictions in undominated strategies are given by
+We begin by investigating bidding behavior.
+For the case of two risk-neutral bidders with values independently and uniformly drawn from $[0,100]$, the symmetric Perfect Bayesian Equilibrium (PBE) predictions in undominated strategies are given by

 Figure~\ref{fig:bids} shows scatter plots of observed bids/values in the three treatments, along with the theoretical predictions in solid lines.
-It is clear that overbidding relative to the equilibrium prediction is common in the FP auction, occurring in 86\% (402/470) of bid-value pairs.
+It is clear that overbidding relative to the equilibrium prediction is common in the FP and NCSP auctions, occurring in 86\% (411/480) and 89\% (853/960) of bid-value pairs, respectively.
 In the CSP auction, however, subjects have a dominant strategy of bidding their true values.
-Although overbidding still occurs in 39\% (177/450) of cases, 18\% (83/450) of cases correspond to dominant-strategy play.\footnote{If we relax this condition to include subjects who bid either 1 token below or 1 token above their true values, then 28\% (125/450) of cases correspond to dominant-strategy play.} Finally, when looking at the NCSP auction, we find that 76\% (364/480) of bid-value pairs lie between the theoretical benchmarks of the FP auction and the CSP auction.
+Although overbidding still occurs in 39\% (181/460) of cases, 18\% (85/460) of cases correspond to dominant-strategy play.
+If we relax this condition to include subjects who bid either 1 token below or 1 token above their true values, then 28\% (127/460) of cases correspond to dominant-strategy play.

-As a next step, we conduct linear estimations of the bidding functions (forcing the intercepts to pass through zero).\footnote{{The regression results are nearly identical if we do not suppress the intercept terms.}} Regression 1 in Table~\ref{table:OLS} shows the estimated bidding functions for the three treatments, with the NCSP auction as the baseline.
-We find that the ordering of the bidding functions is consistent with our theoretical predictions, and that the estimated slopes are significantly different at the 1\% level.
+As a next step, we conduct linear estimations of the bidding functions (forcing the intercepts to pass through zero).\footnote{We suppress the intercept terms for simplicity and to allow for direct comparisons with the equilibrium bidding functions.
+The same specification has been used before, for instance in \cite{ozbay}.
+The qualitative results remain unchanged if we do not suppress the intercept terms.} Regression 1 in Table~\ref{table:OLS} shows the estimated bidding functions for the three treatments, with the NCSP auction as the baseline.
 In particular, we have that

+Notice that the estimated slopes of the bidding functions are significantly different at the 1\% level.
+This generates two main insights.
+First, contrary to theoretical predictions, the NCSP auction fails to converge to the FP auction.
+Second, the NCSP auction is still behaviorally distinct from the CSP auction.
+Overall, bidders' behavior is consistent with the belief that sellers in the NCSP auction are choosing an intermediate price between the highest and second-highest bids.
+We will return to this intuition later when we investigate seller behavior.